-- April Dove’s Tha CommUNITY Connects South Carolina’s Black Beer Community with Custom Brews
+- April Dove’s Tha CommUNITY Connects South Carolina’s Black Beer Community

 A dishwasher Carson later promoted to cook suggested marinating the chicken in a brine.
 The brine made with sugar, onions, rosemary, seasonings and milk worked its magic.
 “The chicken came out so good.
 It was amazing.
 The church ladies, they’ve come back and are happy now,” says the Nexus owner.